trudeaua/trudeaua.ca/README.md

 Source for my personal website

 ## Description
-This project was built as a .NET Core 3.0 Web Application using Angular 8 for the front end.
-It **will** use MySQL as a back end for storing messages, and Firebase Hosting for hosting.
+This project was built as an Angular 8 web application.
+Future work may include deploying as a .NET Core MVC Application for easy editing of sections.
-The goal of this project is to help colleagues and potential employers know more about myself and my skill set.